snecsulescu/face_classification/README.md

 # Test

-I addressed the first two problems using supervised techniques and the Problem 3 using an unsupervised approach.
+I addressed Problem 1 and Problem 2 using supervised techniques and Problem 3 using an unsupervised approach.
-Therefore, the output Problem 1 and 2 will be a machine learning model that takes as input an image and outputs the name of the person, or the tag 'unknown'.
+The output of Problem 1 and 2 will be a machine learning model that takes as input an image and outputs the name of the person, or the tag 'unknown'.
 The output of Problem 3 will be a set of clusters.

 ## Preparing the data
 First I split the data in two sets:
- * a dataset that will be used in the development of the models
+ * a set that will be used in the development of the models
- * a dataset that will be used in the unittests for checking the accuracy of all the models.
+ * a set that will be used in the unittests for checking the accuracy of all the models.
- The latter dataset makes around 10% of the original data set  and contains image of people that will be known to the model, as well as unknown people.
+ This dataset makes around 10% of the original data set  and contains image of people known to the model, as well as unknown people.

 ## Problem 1 & 2
 I have seen two solutions for these two problems:
-* a multi-class classification using the embeddings of each image
+* a multi-class classification using the embeddings of each image.
-* a binary classification using the distance between the embeddings of two images
+* a binary classification using the distance between the embeddings of two images.

 Therefore I implemented two approaches.
 The first solution is implemented using a KNN model and the second solution is implemented using a Sequential model.